-The logic probe shown in Figure 2.10 offers two eight-channel pods.
-Each channel ends with a probe tip featuring a recessed ground for simplified connection to the device-under-test.
+The logic probe shown in Figure 2.9 offers two eight-channel pods.
+Each channel ends with a probe tip featuring a recessed around for simplified connection to the device-under-test.
 The coax on the first channel of each pod is colored blue making it easy to identify.
-The common ground uses an automotive style connector making it easy to create custom grounds for connecting to the device-under-test.
+The common ground is accessible on two 0.187 inch quick connect tabs, making it easy to create custom grounds for connecting to the device-undertest using widely-available quick connect receptacles.
 When connecting to square pins, you can use an adapter that attaches to the probe head extending the probe ground flush with the probe tip so you can attach to a header.
 These probes offer outstanding electrical characteristics with minimal capacitive loading.

-Figure 2.11.
+Figure 2.10.
 Example of a probing station designed for probing small geometry devices such as hybrid circuits and ICs.